 I’ll leave the details of how this plays out to your imagination, but a sidequest like this is an example of how a story can explore and express sex in a meaningful manner, which solves the second problem with XC2’s sexual content.
 It’s brought up in-game that Blades and Drivers sometimes wed, but details beyond that are sold out, and Alice’s discovery adds a new detail to the world, as nonessential as it might be to the plot at large.
 But the advantage of sidequests like this is that they can reflect the relationships of the main characters without needing to set aside narrative real estate for such explorations.
 Put another way, we’ll have an answer as to whether there’ll be a babies ever after for Rex and Pyra/Mythra.

 While simple in concept, sex ultimately is a personal act, and the sex a person has or doesn’t have can deeply impact their identity, self-esteem, and so forth.
 Raunchy manga like Saki the Succubus Hungers Tonight written, drawn, and read to satisfy sexual desires are a-okay.
 That’s about as straightforward as an author can get in depicting sex.
 But O Maidens in Your Savage Season is more complex, being about girls going through puberty and coming to learn, understand, and accept a world and a life where sex factors in greater, or differently, than one might expect or hope for.
 However you portray sex, it’s imperative to keep in mind that your characters are having sex for a reason, and whatever that reason is, it needs to be portrayed with the right framing.
 And if sex isn’t on the minds of any of the characters, it doesn’t need to be portrayed at all, which is where XC2 goes awry.
 All of its sexual content is rammed in without a second thought given to how it integrates with everything around it.
 Pyra urges modesty during one sidequest yet has most of her back exposed and struts about in the world’s shortest booty shorts.
-In another scene, Mythra complains about Rex staring at her cleavage, and this is despite wearing a top which leaves half her tits out for perverted stares.
+In another scene, Mythra complains about Rex staring at her cleavage, and this is despite the fact that anyone would stare if they woke up with a pair of unidentified tits glaring them in the face.

 It’s a serious clash between what the game’s claiming and how it’s acting.
 Imagine if halfway into your guided tour of this richly fantastical world you had the option of going up to a food stand and buying Skittles and a Big Mac.
 When characters don’t practice what they preach with no sense of irony, as Pyra and Mythra do, it makes you wonder if they aren’t diagnosed with stage 4 brain cancer.